aws/aws-cdk/packages/aws-cdk-docs/src/constructs.rst

 Avoid specifying physical names.
 Instead, let
 |CFN| generate names for you.
-Use attributes, such as **bucket.bucketName**, to discover the generated names and pass them to your application's runtime code, as described in :ref:`creating_runtime_value`.
+Use attributes, such as **bucket.bucketName**, to discover the generated names.

+.. and pass them to your application's runtime code, as described in :ref:`creating_runtime_value`.

 When you synthesize an |cdk| tree into an |CFN| template, the |CFN| logical ID for each resource in the template is allocated according to the path of that